karldamus/JavaChess/README.md

 # JavaChess
  The classic game of chess.
-Written in Java using a 2d array, custom piece classes, and Swing GUI.
+Written in Java using a 2d array, custom piece classes, Swing GUI, and more.
 - - -
 Work in progress: see [Dev Notes](https://github.com/karldamus/JavaChess/blob/main/DEV_NOTES.md) for progress updates.
 - - -